Your Building as a Teaching Tool

 “By tapping into the local culture, the district’s mission and the school’s mission as a palate, designers can position the building to more directly facilitate questions about the learner’s potential.
 It becomes a personalized design that facilitates personalized learning.”

 One project RJ highlighted to explain this was Jal Public Schools in New Mexico.
-PSC was engaged in providing a mechanical screen wall, but conversations with the district soon uncovered a key thread in the fabric of their story.
+Parkhill was engaged in providing a mechanical screen wall, but conversations with the district soon uncovered a key thread in the fabric of their story.
 They expounded on their carpentry and welding programs, even sharing their excitement by recently hosting a rocket competition.
-PSC’s team also uncovered the district’s goal to help students understand human achievement in the natural sciences, the social sciences, the humanities, and the arts.
+Parkhill’s team also uncovered the district’s goal to help students understand human achievement in the natural sciences, the social sciences, the humanities, and the arts.

 “Instead of simply installing shiny new louvers on this 50-year-old building,” RJ said, “we decided to make the wall a teaching tool, including artwork depicting Harrison Schmitt, a native New Mexican who grew up in a small city similar to Jal.”